praveen-sripati/ps-icon-lib/README.md

     <ps-icon name="cloud-moon"></ps-icon>
     ```

+Usage of lib in different frameworks/libs like Angular, React, Vue or Svelte is given [here](icon-installation-guide.md)

 ### Styling

 You can style the icons easily using CSS.
 The icon size is based on the `font-size` and the color is based on the `color` property.